Why This Recipe Works

 Cream cheese to serve on the side

-Set lid on pot and bring to simmer over medium high heat.
-Reduce heat to low and gently simmer until breads are set and gently pulling away from sides of can, about 35 minutes.
-A skewer inserted into the center should come out with moist crumbs.
+Set cans on trivet in the pot of boiling water.
+The water should reach about halfway up the sides of the cans (if not, add additional hot water).
+Cover and return to a simmer over medium-high heat.
+Reduce heat to medium-low and gently simmer until bread is set and gently pulling away from sides of cans, 35 to 40 minutes.
+A skewer inserted into the center should come out with moist crumbs and a thermometer inserted into the center should register between 200°F and 205°F.

 |Nutrition Facts (per serving)|